Life and death insurance: how to distinguish them?

 Life insurance is a savings product.

-It's a contract where you pay premiums to an insurer to pay you or your beneficiaries an amount on a date specified in the contract.
+It's a contract where you pay premiums to an insurer to pay you principal on the contract's expiry date, or to pay principal to your beneficiaries when you die.

 Death insurance is an insurance contract.

-You pay premiums to an insurer who agrees to pay principal to your beneficiaries at the time of your death.
+It's a contract where you pay premiums to an insurer who commits to pay a principal to your beneficiaries at the time of your death.

 Amount paid to the beneficiary